Gay Tel Aviv for Beginners

 For those who are attending the parade for the first time, remember that it is SUPER hot!
 It’s also very crowded, but at the same time very joyful, fun and exciting.
 According to Wood, “You need to imagine the hottest place on earth – both temperature and people”.
 Bring sunscreen, water, a hat, comfortable shoes, and prepare to be drenched in water, confetti, and good vibes.
 Also, there are people selling cold water everywhere for about 5-10 shekels, so make sure to stay hydrated.

 Very important – visitors should be aware that because there are so many people, phones don’t work, so it’s hard to communicate if you’ve lost your friends.
-Wood says, “Take your bestie and stick to him/her.
-Pick a meeting spot and just have fun”.
+Lesnikov says, “Take your bestie and stick to him/her.
+Pick a meeting spot for the end of the vents and just let loose”.
 The afterparty at Charles Clore Park is the perfect time to catch your breath, enjoy the party, and go down to the beach.
-Wood recommends to travel light, wear minimal layers, and don’t bother bringing much because of the heat!
+They both recommend traveling light, wearing minimal layers, and don’t bother bringing much because of the heat!

 For beginners enjoying their first visit to Tel Aviv, Pride in Israel is an unforgettable experience unlike any other city in the world!